 Hexahydrocannabinol is one of the latest cannabinoids to enter the market.
-Better known as HHC, this hemp-derived compound is gaining recognition as a compound that mimics THC, the main active compound in cannabis.
-HHC may be new to hemp menus in your local smoke shops and online cannabis boutiques, but it was discovered nearly 80 years ago!
+Better known as HHC, this hemp-derived compound is gaining recognition and popularity.
+HHC may be new to hemp menus in your local shops, but it was discovered nearly 80 years ago!

 HHC was discovered in 1944 by an American chemist named Roger Adams.
 Adams decided to tamper with THC and add hydrogen molecules to it– a process known as hydrogenation.
-This THC experimentation resulted in what we now know as HHC, a hydrogenated cannabinoid that produces similar effects as THC.
+This THC experimentation resulted in what we now know as HHC.

 Hydrogenation is a common conversion process that’s used to turn vegetable oil into margarine, along with some other processed foods.
 When added to THC, hydrogen replaces the double bond in Delta-9 THC with two hydrogen atoms.
 This significantly changes the molecular weight and makes the compound more stable.

 When converting HHC, the end result contains two separate molecules, which are referred to as 9RHHC and 9SHHC.
-These molecules interact with the endocannabinoid system differently from one another, so this gives HHC an interesting kick.
+These molecules interact with the endocannabinoid system differently from one another.
 9RHHC binds to the receptors with ease, while 9SHHC does not.
-Because of this, the potency of your HHC products can be pretty intense, but still not on the same level of THC.
+This is one of the many things that makes HHC products so unique.

 As HHC products slowly flood the market, cannabis enthusiasts are lining up to learn what this THC alternative is all about and how it compares to other cannabinoids like Delta-8 THC.